Data has taken over the world.

 It’s no surprise that recruiters have set 295% more data-science-related tasks in interview processes over the past year.

-With demand for Data Science professionals exploding and a shortage of qualified candidates, you’re not alone if you’re finding it challenging to fill this role.
-However, traditional hiring methods may not be enough to snag a coveted data science specialist from this newly-emerged field.
+With the demand for Data Science professionals exploding and a shortage of qualified candidates, you’re not alone if you’re finding it challenging to fill this role.
+However, the traditional hiring process may not be enough to snag a coveted data science specialist from this newly-emerged field.

-That’s why we created this guide covering the complete process of how to hire a data scientist from finding, evaluating, and hiring a data scientist who fits your organization’s needs.
+That’s why we created this guide covering the complete process of how to hire a data scientist: find, evaluate, and hire data scientists who fit your organization’s needs.

 How do you recruit a Data Scientist: 4 strategies to consider first